MinnPost/object-sync-for-salesforce/docs/mapping.md

 4. Fieldmap: choose which fields from the WordPress object map to fields from the Salesforce object, and how the plugin should treat changes.
 See [below](#more-on-field-mapping) for more.
 5. Action triggers: the plugin can sync data when a record is changed in WordPress and/or Salesforce.
 6. Process asynchronously: whether push data will be sent to Salesforce immediately, or when `wp_cron` runs.
-7. Ignore drafts: many WordPress objects create and save drafts while editing is happening.
-By default, this data is not sent to Salesforce, but it can be.
+7. Push drafts: many WordPress objects create and save drafts while editing is happening.
+By default, this data is not sent to Salesforce.
+Checking the box causes it to be synced equally to live items.
 8. Weight: if the same object is mapped multiple times, the weight will determine what happens first.
-This is in ascending order.
+This is in ascending order, so objects with higher numerical values will be mapped after objects with lower numerical values.

 Several hooks exist for modifying these options.
 See the [extending mapping options documentation](./extending-mapping-options.md).